cloudevents/spec/spec.md

     - `subject`: mynewfile.jpg

 ### id
 - Type: `String`
-- Description: ID of the event.
-The semantics of this string are explicitly undefined to ease the implementation of producers.
-Enables deduplication. source+id is unique within the same scope that `source` is unique.
+- Description: Identifies of the event, enables de-duplication.
+The format of this string is determined by the producer.
+Each producer MUST generate unique `id` values for its own events, `id` values from different producers might clash.
+Consumers MAY assume that events with identical `id` and `source` values are duplicates, and MAY discard all but one of such duplicate events.
 - Examples:
+  - An event counter maintained by the producer
   - A database commit ID
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string
-  - The producer MUST ensure that source+id is unique for each distinct event.
+  - The producer MUST provide a different `id` for each distinct event it produces.
-  - If a duplicate of a previous event is re-sent it MAY have the same source+id.
+  - If a duplicate of a previous event is re-sent due to a failure, it MAY have the same `id`.
-  - A consumer MAY ignore events with the same source+id as a previous event.

 ### time